23 Unique Things to do in Tofino for the Nature & Food Enthusiast

 Where to get firewood in Tofino

-The best place to get firewood is at the Bella Pacifica Campground at Mackenzie Beach.
+The best place to get firewood is at the Bella Pacifica Campground at Mackenzie Beach or at Gas N Go.
 You can buy a bundle of wood there.

 If you're not up for lighting a fire, going for a night walk on the beach under the moon and stars is also magical.